YoursSohail/SmartDailyExpenseTracker/AI_LOG.md

 3.  **Refactoring with Common UI Components (Gemini - In-IDE Assistant):**
     *   **Initial Prompt:**
         ```
-        Let'''s create a new file at `app/src/main/java/com/yourssohail/smartdailyexpensetracker/ui/common/CommonUIComponents.kt` and add a `FullScreenLoadingIndicator` composable.
+        Let's create a new file at `app/src/main/java/com/yourssohail/smartdailyexpensetracker/ui/common/CommonUIComponents.kt` and add a `FullScreenLoadingIndicator` composable.
 It should be a `Box` composable that fills the max size and centers a `CircularProgressIndicator`.
         ```
     *   **Follow-up Prompts:** Iteratively asked to add `ScreenErrorMessage`, `EmptyStateView`, and `SectionTitle` to the same file.
 Then, requested to refactor specific screens (`ExpenseListComponents.kt`, `ExpenseReportScreen.kt`, `ExpenseEntryScreen.kt`, `SettingsScreen.kt`) to use these new common components.
     *   **Effectiveness:** This multi-step approach allowed for focused development of common components first, followed by systematic refactoring of existing screens, improving code reusability and maintainability.